pseale/monopoly-dotnet/README.md

 Monopoly sample project
 ===============

-This is a sample ASP.NET MVC 5 app I (@pseale) wrote to explore automated web testing, singleton abuse, basic EF 6, and a few other things.
+This is a sample app I (@pseale) wrote to explore ASP.NET MVC 5, automated web testing, singleton abuse, basic EF 6, and a few other things.
+I am nowhere near finished implementing all of Monopoly.
+The UI is ugly and mostly AJAX-free.

 Usage
 -----